Uriel-David/Desafio_Integer_PHP-Laravel/README.md

 if necessary, there is a seeder created to supply all tables in both the standard base and the test base, just run the command `./vendor/bin/sail artisan db:seed --env=testing` the parameter `-- env=testing` is to call the env from test instead of development.

+Remembering that you will need to copy the .env.example to an .env file to start the project and probably use the `sail artisan key:generate` command.